Stripped (Christina Aguilera album): Commercial performance

 Throughout Europe, Stripped peaked within the top ten in several countries, including Denmark, Germany, Ireland, the Netherlands, Norway, Scotland, and Switzerland.
 It was one of the bestselling albums in Poland in the first half of 2003.
 Stripped was certified triple platinum in Europe by the International Federation of the Phonographic Industry (IFPI) for shipping over three millions copies in the continent and was the bestselling pop album by a female artist of 2003.
 In Oceania, Stripped debuted at number thirty-three on the Australian ARIA Albums chart on November 10, 2002 and peaked at number seven in October 2003, spending a total of 67 weeks on the chart.
 It also peaked at number one on the Australian Urban Albums and spent more than two hundred weeks on the chart as of June 2007.
-It was a top-five hit on the states album charts in Victoria, Queensland and South Australia.
+It reached the top-five on the states album charts in Victoria, Queensland and South Australia.
 In New Zealand, Stripped peaked at number five.
 It spent 46 weeks on the chart and became Aguilera's longest-charting album there.
 It was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies in the country, and was certified double platinum by the Recorded Music NZ (RMNZ), shipping over 30,000 copies in the country.

 It was the eighth best-selling international album of 2002 in South Korea, according to the Korean Music Content Industry Association.
 In Japan, the album reached number thirteen on the Oricon's chart.
 Stripped has sold over 12 million copies worldwide.